city41/neo-geo-dev-book/book/06-the-memory-map-and-registers/index.md

+---
+chapterNumber: 6
-# The Memory Map and Registers
+title: The Memory Map and Registers
+status: rough-draft
+version: 0.0.1
+---

 A typical modern computer will have gigabytes of memory and many different processes all running at the same time, each using a slice of that available memory.
 The kernel will fib a bit and present a virtual memory space to the program that makes the program feel as though it is the only one using memory.
 It is free to read to and write from memory in this virtual space whenver it needs, and the kernel will intercept and ensure the program gets what it needs from the real physical memory of the computer.

 ## The 68k's memory map

 The Neo Geo does not work like this at all, it's all much simpler.
 Essentially, your game is the only thing running[^1], so it has free reign on the entire actual physical memory.
 There is 64kb of work RAM available, of which 32 kilobytes is intended for the BIOS, and the other 32kb is for use by the running game.

 Every byte in memory is given an address, starting at zero and going up by one for each successive byte.
 When the 68k wants to read to or write from memory, it will send the needed address out on the address bus.
 The 68k's address bus is 24 bits wide, which means it can ask for addresses from 0 to 16,777,215.
 So in other words, the 68k can work with up to 16 megabytes of memory.